-11. The University may place a non-student employee Respondent on administrative leave but may only do so after a Formal Complaint has been filed against the Respondent.
+11. The University may place a non-student employee Respondent on administrative leave after a Formal Complaint has been filed against the Respondent.
 Administrative Leave is meant for non-emergency situations and may be imposed in accordance with the College's other policies for leave that apply to employee, and the employee's rights under applicable disability laws must be considered.